dpgoetz/sos/doc/source/index.rst

 Setting up Logging
 ------------------
-If you want to add separate logging for SOS edit your rsyslog conf to add a new section.
+If you want to add separate logging for SOS in a SAIO edit your rsyslog conf to add a new section.

 #.
 Edit /etc/rsyslog.d/10-swift.conf::